Girl’s Guide to Witchcraft

 Jason was my Imaginary Boyfriend.
 Oh, he was real enough.
-He just didn’t know that he was my boyfriend.
+He just didn’t know he was my boyfriend.
+Yet.

 Jason was an assistant professor at Mid-Atlantic University.
-He looked exactly like that movie star in last summer’s blockbuster – you know, the one who suavely seduced two different women while he double-crossed the Mafia and stole the Hope Diamond?
+He looked exactly like that movie star in last summer’s blockbuster—you know, the one who suavely seduced two different women while he double-crossed the Mafia and stole the Hope Diamond?
 Except his hair was caramel-colored.
 And curly.
 And he was on the skinny side.
-And I’ve never seen him in a tuxedo – he’s more of a J. Crew sort of guy.
+And I’d never seen him in a tuxedo—he was more of a Hollister sort of guy.

 In fact, since fantasy was my only romantic outlet these days, I gave my dreams a lot of breathing room.
 After all, they were the magical cure.
-My dreaming about Jason was helping me to move on, to get over the near-legendary Jilting of Jane Madison.
+My dreaming about Jason helped me to move on, to get over the near-legendary Jilting of Jane Madison.

 But Scott Randall was the only man I’d ever loved.

 And how sad was that?
 I was twenty-nine years old, and I’d only loved one man.
 He’d been my high school sweetheart.
 I’d never even dated seriously in college; Scott and I had made our long-distance thing work.
 College, then grad school for me (a worthless English masters focusing on Shakespeare, then practical library science!) and law school for him.
 We’d lived together in DC before he took off for London.

 He’d dumped me almost nine months ago, and it still felt like part of me was dying every time I looked at my bare left hand.

 So, Jason Templeton was actually a great development for me.
 Even if I wasn’t ready to confess my attraction to him.
 Even if I hadn’t quite brought myself to take a risk, to move him from the “imaginary” category to “real flesh and blood.”